 Drummers are the least recognized member of a band when it comes to stage presence.
-You will find lead singers and lead guitarists taking on all the attention while the drum player remains unnoticed in the background.
+Lead singers and guitarists tender to garner all the attention while the drum player is in the background, virtually unnoticed.

-But what many people don’t know is that the drummer carries huge responsibilities on their shoulders.
+But what many people don’t know is that the drummer carries the biggest responsibilities on their shoulders.

 Ten Best Beginner Drum Sets

 You can begin drumming with any music genre.
 All you need is finding the best drum kit for you.

 In this list, you will find the best beginner sets for all styles, ages, and experiences.